Best Locations · Build Order · Power Systems · Hull Integrity · Advanced Layouts · 2026

 Best for: Late-game outpost base.
 Place here once you have a Cyclops and Thermal Plant blueprints.

 Hull integrity is the structural health of your base.
 It starts at 10 and represents how well your base can withstand water pressure.
-If hull integrity drops to 0, your base floods and begins taking damage.
+If hull integrity falls below zero, your base floods — and in Subnautica 2 this is worse than the original game: multiple sections can flood simultaneously, not just one at a time.
 Here is how it works:

-If your Hull Integrity drops below 0, warning alarms sound and your base begins taking damage.
+If your Hull Integrity drops below 0, warning alarms sound and your base begins taking damage — with multiple sections flooding simultaneously in Subnautica 2 (significantly worse than the original).
 To fix this, either remove modules (reduces complexity) or add Reinforcement pieces to the hull exterior.
 Reinforcements are cheap (Titanium ×3 each) and add +7 integrity each — essential for large deep-water bases.

 Build in this order to maximize efficiency.
 Each step unlocks the next capability:

-Your base needs power to run Fabricators, charge vehicles in the Moonpool, and maintain systems like the Alien Containment and Grow Beds.
-Running out of power shuts down everything.
-Here are all the power sources:
+Your base needs power to run Fabricators, charge vehicles in the Moonpool, and maintain life-support systems.
+Here are all the power sources available:

 |---|---|---|---|---|

 Solar Panels are the go-to early power source.
-Their output scales with depth — at 0m, 100% output.
-At 100m, ~80%.
-At 200m, ~50%.
-Below 200m, they become insufficient for most bases.
-Build at least 4 Solar Panels for an early base — they are cheap and stack additively.
+They output approximately 8 power/sec during the day and drop to about 1 power/sec in darkness.
+Their output also scales with depth — less effective below 200m.
+Build at least 4 Solar Panels for an early base — they are cheap (1 Titanium + 2 Quartz each), unlocked by default, and stack additively.

 A Power Cell Charger installed in your base lets you recharge Power Cells from base power, which then power your vehicles.
 This is the key link between your base power system and your vehicle range.